BlenSeleshi/SalesDataAnalytics/notebooks/README.md

    Finally, use the sales analysis notebook to gain deeper insights into factors affecting sales, such as promotions, holidays, and competition.

 ---

+## 4. **Sales Prediction Notebook: `store_sales_prediction.ipynb`**

+Data Loading: Load the Rossmann sales dataset and preprocess it using preprocessing.py.
+Model Training: Train the Random Forest and LSTM models by calling the respective scripts (train_random_forest.py and train_lstm.py).
+Model Comparison: Compare the performance of Random Forest and LSTM models using RMSE and visualize the results.
+Post-Prediction Analysis: Use the functions from post_prediction_analysis.py to plot feature importance, estimate confidence intervals, and visualize the predicted vs actual sales.
+How to Use:
+Ensure that all the required Python scripts are located in the scripts/ folder.
+Launch the notebook from the command line: bash
+Copy code
+jupyter notebook notebook/rossmann_sales_analysis.ipynb
+Follow the steps in the notebook to run the entire analysis pipeline, from data preprocessing to model evaluation and post-prediction analysis.